New regulations for will writing

 Read the full Legal Services Board report here

-Involegal is a trading name of Hugh James Involegal LLP which is authorised by the Solicitors Regulation Authority (SRA number 549676).
+Involegal is a trading name of Hugh James Involegal LLP which is authorised and regulated by the Solicitors Regulation Authority (SRA number 549676).

 Hugh James Involegal LLP is a limited liability partnership registered in England and Wales OC352877.